After Earnings; I Should Have Dropped Coca-Cola And Kept McDonald's... But Now It's Too Late

 Source: Ycharts

 No wonder why MCD stock surged over the past 3 years when you look at how management boosted its earnings since 2015.
 The refranchising process is working perfectly, but don’t be fooled by the graphic.
-Latest earnings included a EPS growth of +55% where it comes down to EPS growth of +9% when excluding sales of the company’s business in China.
+Latest earnings included an EPS growth of +55% where it comes down to EPS growth of +9% when excluding sales of the company’s business in China.

 Source: Ycharts

-When you look at MCD’s margin you can tell how its strategy works.
+When you look at MCD’s margin, you can tell how its strategy works.
 Numbers are a lot better now that they don’t have to deal with the day-to-day restaurant business.
 A similar phenomenon will happen with Coca-Cola as mentioned in its latest press release:

 “Comparable operating margin (non-GAAP) expanded 400 basis points, driven by divestitures of lower-margin bottling businesses through refranchising and continued operating expense management associated with the Company's ongoing productivity efforts.”